-Davalillo – known as “Vítico” at home and in other Spanish-speaking lands – was a good major-league player.
+Davalillo – known as “Vitico” at home and in other Spanish-speaking lands – was a good major-league player.
 Although he became a semi-regular or reserve after 1968, his sixth season in the majors, he was a valuable journeyman.
 He won World Series rings with the Pittsburgh Pirates in 1971 and the Oakland A’s in 1973.
 The lefty never had much power, but he made contact, batting .279 lifetime and striking out in less than 10% of his plate appearances.
-He was a fine pinch-hitter; he was long credited with 24 pinch-hits in 1970, and even his true total of 23 that year remains high on the list of single-season bests.
-Vic’s 1967 Topps baseball card called him “one of the league’s toughest men to get out because of his ability to go with the pitch.”
+As such, he was a fine pinch-hitter.
+He was long credited with 24 pinch-hits in 1970, and even his true total of 23 that year remains high on the list of single-season bests.
+Davalillo’s 1967 Topps baseball card called him “one of the league’s toughest men to get out because of his ability to go with the pitch.”

-Víctor was the fifth of Martireño Davalillo and Angelina Romero’s six children, all boys.
-The family moved to Cabimas a few days after he was born – and this was why the baby’s birth was registered there.
-Martireño was a laborer, helping truck drivers to load and unload their vehicles in the oil businesses of the Maracaibo region.3 He died around 1944.4
+According to Fuenmayor, the family moved to Cabimas a few days after Víctor was born – and this was why the baby’s birth was registered there.
+Tino Davalillo was a laborer, helping truck drivers to load and unload their vehicles in the oil businesses of the Maracaibo region.
+He died in a tragic accident around 1944.

-All the Davalillo brothers enjoyed baseball, but the only other one who wanted to be a pro was Pompeyo Davalillo.5 The shortstop, who was even more diminutive than Vítico at 5-feet-3 and 140 pounds, played from 1952 through 1964 in the US, Cuba, Mexico, Nicaragua, and of course Venezuela, coming back for two final games in the winter of 1966-67.
+All the Davalillo brothers enjoyed baseball, but the only other one who wanted to be a pro was Pompeyo.
+The shortstop, who was even more diminutive than Vitico at 5-feet-3 and 140 pounds, played from 1952 through 1964 in the US, Cuba, Mexico, Nicaragua, and of course Venezuela, coming back for two final games in the winter of 1966-67.
 “Yo-yo” (his nickname in the US) got into 19 games for the Washington Senators in 1953 but never made it back to the majors.
-He suffered a broken ankle and kneecap playing at home late that year and missed the entire 1954 summer season.6 He later became a successful manager in Mexico and at home.
+He suffered a broken ankle and kneecap playing at home late that year and missed the entire 1954 summer season.
+He later became a successful manager in Mexico and at home.

-Vítico started playing ball at the age of 8 with his older brothers.
+Vitico started playing ball at the age of eight with his older brothers.
 The lads would play numerous games a day.
-He was a first baseman to start with, but turned to pitching in the sixth grade; his teacher gave him a chance when the regular pitcher didn’t show up.7
+He was a first baseman to start with but turned to pitching in the sixth grade; his teacher gave him a chance when the regular pitcher didn’t show up.

-In 1956 Vítico had a chance to turn pro, but his family said no because he was too young (or so he said in 1965).
-He was then also studying to be a mechanic.8 In October 1957, though, he joined the Caracas Leones of the Venezuelan League (Liga Venezolana del Béisbol Profesional, or LVBP).
+In 1956 Vitico had a chance to turn pro, but his family said no because he was too young (or so he said in 1965).
+He was then also studying to be a mechanic.
+In October 1957, though, he joined the Caracas Leones of the Venezuelan League (Liga Venezolana del Béisbol Profesional, or LVBP).
 Brother Pompeyo had already been with the Leones for five seasons.
 The younger Davalillo would spend the next 16 of his record 30 Venezuelan winter seasons with this club, but he got into just nine games that season, including 17 innings in six relief-pitching appearances.
-He also experimented with switch-hitting, but gave it up when he realized he was losing a step running down the line to first base.
-The records didn’t show it, Vítico said in 2007, because news reports focused only on his pitching and the fact that he was Pompeyo’s brother.
+He also experimented with switch-hitting but gave it up when he realized he was losing a step running down the line to first base.
+The records didn’t show it, Vitico said in 2007, because news reports focused only on his pitching and the fact that he was Pompeyo’s brother.
 His batting was an afterthought then.

 From 1958 through 1961, Davalillo remained primarily on the mound.
 Yet despite his small stature, he was not a finesse artist in the Bobby Shantz mold.
 With Palatka of the Florida State League (Class D) in 1959, Vic struck out 150 batters in 147 innings.
 His all-around ability was also attracting attention, though.
 In 1959, he pitched in 53 games but appeared in 73 altogether.
 In 1960 he pitched 52 times in 90 total games; in 1961 his mound appearances dipped to 38 in 81 games.
 The latter two years featured brief stints at Triple-A with Havana and (after the Sugar Kings finally left Cuba) Jersey City.
 Pompeyo Davalillo was still with the club.

 On February 25, 1961, Davalillo was married to Luisa Ramona Barrera.
-She was from the city of Valera, which is about 100 miles southeast of Cabimas.
+She was originally from the city of Valera, which is about 100 miles southeast of Cabimas.
 From an early age, though, she was a childhood friend.
 Unfortunately, as is true of many baseball marriages, the burdens of travel and separation led to divorce in 1969.
 That same year, he was remarried (over the telephone!) to Zoraida Caraballo.
 He fathered three children: Víctor José, José Fernando, and Fernando José.

 That was Davalillo’s second Venezuelan championship; the previous year he had joined Valencia as a playoff reinforcement.
 Caracas made the finals six times in eight years from 1961-62 through 1968-69, winning four titles.
-All told, Vítico was a member of seven champion teams during his 30 winter seasons.15 Perhaps his only regret as a player is that he never was on a team that won the Caribbean Series.16 The tournament was on hiatus from 1961 through 1969, which deprived him of five chances.
+All told, Vitico was a member of seven champion teams during his 30 winter seasons.
+Perhaps his only regret as a player is that he never was on a team that won the Caribbean Series.
+The tournament was on hiatus from 1961 through 1969, which deprived him of five chances.

 The 1965 season was a successful one, as Davalillo finished third in the American League in hitting at .301 behind Tony Oliva and Carl Yastrzemski.
 He might have placed higher if he could have managed more than .248 against lefties.
 Vic was also the AL’s starting center fielder in the All-Star Game, going 1-for-2.
 That was his only appearance in the midsummer classic, though; from 1966 onward, he was largely a platoon player.
 At least in the majors, Davalillo faced righties in just about 80% of his plate appearances.

-It’s quite likely that Vítico was more comfortable playing at home.
+It’s quite likely that this man was more comfortable playing at home.
 He won his second and third Venezuelan batting titles at .351 in 1963-64 and .395 in 1967-68.
-He might have become the only man to win three straight in the LVBP, but his .389 mark in 1964-65 was only good enough for third that winter.28
+He might have become the only player to win three straight in the LVBP, but his .389 mark in 1964-65 was only good enough for third that winter.

 Davalillo was always intensely patriotic.
-In June 1965 he spoke of how he wanted to win a US batting championship mainly to inspire the young boys growing up playing ball in his homeland.
-It seems remarkable today, but at that time there were only two Venezuelans active in the majors: Luis Aparicio and Vic.29
+In June 1965, he spoke of how he wanted to win a US batting championship mainly to inspire the young boys growing up playing ball in his homeland.
+It seems remarkable today, but at that time there were only two Venezuelans active in the majors.
+Luis Aparicio was the other.

-Vic started poorly in 1969, though – perhaps he was still getting back in form after suffering a nervous breakdown while playing in Caracas.
-Brother Pompeyo denied the breakdown story, though, saying that it was acute gastroenteritis.31 Near the end of May, California dealt Vic to St. Louis for Jim Hicks.
+Near the end of May, California dealt Davalillo to St. Louis for Jim Hicks.
 In his first at-bat for the Cards, he hit a three-run homer to ice an 11-3 win, but his .265 average with St. Louis was only enough to lift his 1969 mark to .219.
 He also made his only two big-league pitching appearances that year, both in the span of a week in June and July as the Amazin’ Mets blew out St. Louis.
-Vic failed to retire any of the four batters he faced and allowed one earned run, which left him with an ERA of infinity.
+He failed to retire any of the four batters he faced and allowed one earned run, which left him with an ERA of infinity.